yizeyi18/ScalES/doc/refactor2020.rst

 - [ ] Clean up the GPU part of the code to remove redundant copying.
   Also find a better way to remove the added argument `garbage` to distinguish the GPU and non-GPU versions of the same function.
-(Weile)
+These functions will be removed and combined into a single interface using CPU/GPU (Weile)

 - [ ] Dynamic truncation criterion for eigensolver.
 In particular, the